 There's only one problem: You can't compare the two figures.

-Under widespread industry practices, the way to calculate cargo volume for open areas — like you'd find in a hatchback, minivan or SUV — differs from enclosed areas like the trunk of a sedan or coupe.
+Under widespread industry practices, the way to calculate cargo volume for open areas in certain vehicles — like you'd find in a hatchback, minivan or SUV — differs from enclosed areas like the trunk of a sedan or coupe.
 And the two measures are "not in the least comparable," said Brian Shanfeld, a Honda engineer focused on interior packaging.

 The disparate methodology isn't Honda's fault, nor is it unique to the automaker.